-BOLD™ Laser Process Development group offers process development capabilities with solutions that include Diode Pumped Solid State Lasers (UV, IR), Fiber (1030-1080 nm), CO2 (9.3 and 10.6 micron) and ultrafast lasers (Picosecond/Femtosecond – 1064nm and 532nm).
-BOLD™ optimized process techniques include debris extraction techniques, sacrificial coating technology, tooling and fixturing, laser beam shaping (flat top and multibeam) as well as vacuum and dynamic beam scanning.
+Bold™ Laser Process Development group offers process development capabilities with solutions that include Diode Pumped Solid State Lasers (UV, IR), Fiber (1030-1080 nm), CO2 (9.3 and 10.6 micron) and ultrafast lasers (Picosecond/Femtosecond – 1064nm and 532nm).
+Bold™ optimized process techniques include debris extraction techniques, sacrificial coating technology, tooling and fixturing, laser beam shaping (flat top and multibeam) as well as vacuum, microwire handling systems and dynamic beam scanning.
 With integrated NC controllers and laser beam scanning, we can mimic production quality for seamless transfer to production quality systems built at our facility

 Laser Glass Cutting

 Glass cutting can be accomplished in many ways.
 CO2 Laser, Direct ablative and Filamentation.
 Bold™ Laser Automation, entered the filamentation market with a 2.1 m x 1.9 M cutting tool, the GS9000 is 2018.
 In 2019 the LGC3626 was introduced, offering a working area of 3.6 M x 2.6 M and a price tag well within standard NC glass tools.
 Filamentation is unique, in that it utilizes a specific form of internal glass modification, which utilizes the very high-power densities achieved with focused, ultrafast lasers.
 In this case, the high laser intensity produces self-focusing of the beam due to the utilizing nonlinear Kerr optical effect.
 This self-focusing further increases power density, until, at a certain threshold, a low-density plasma is created in the glass substrate.